 Instructions

-- Cut panettone into approximately 1" cubes and place in a greased 8" x 8" baking dish.
+- Cut panettone into approximately 1-inch cubes and place in a greased 8" x 8" baking dish.
 Press down on the bread cubes a little bit so they're in an even layer.

-- Pour egg mixture over top of the Panettone.
-At this time, preheat oven to 350°F.
+- Pour egg mixture over top of the panettone.
+At this time, preheat the oven to 350°F.

-- To make the crumb topping, whisk together brown sugar and 1/4 teaspoon ground cinnamon in a bowl.
+- If adding the crumb topping, whisk together brown sugar and ¼ teaspoon ground cinnamon in a bowl.
 Pour in the melted butter and stir.
 Add the flour and stir it into the mixture until it isn't too wet and it can form crumbs that hold their shape.
-If it's still too wet, add additional flour one tablespoon at a time until it reaches the right consistency.
+If it's still too wet, add additional flour one Tablespoon at a time until it reaches the right consistency.

 - Scatter crumbs evenly over top of the french toast bake.

-- Once the oven is heated, bake for 40-45 minutes, or until the Panettone has absorbed the liquid and is set.
+- Once the oven is heated, bake for 40-45 minutes, or until the panettone bake has absorbed the liquid and is set.

-- Let the french toast bake cool slightly in the baking dish before dusting with confectioners' sugar, slicing, and serving.
-Store leftover portions in the refrigerator.
+- Let it cool slightly in the baking dish before dusting with confectioners' sugar, slicing, and serving with maple syrup.

 Nutrition